-- Committee Approval Page - Use online Word document template (NO SIGNATURES and no page number).
+- Committee Approval Page - Use the online Word document template (NO SIGNATURES and no page number).
 This page will be merged into your manuscript to acknowledge committee members.

 - Filing for Copyright Registration (optional) - Students have the opportunity to register a copyright of the graduate work with the U.S. Copyright Office.
 It is strictly optional, and there is a $75.00 fee associated with the service, which is paid online with student submission.

 - Processing fee - $85 thesis / $95 dissertation.
 Due to COVID-19, the process has changed.
 Log into your Student Center in MyNEVADA.
 Under the Finances section, click on the link “Purchase Miscellaneous Items.”
 Select the applicable processing fee to pay (Dissertation or Thesis) and complete the transaction.
 You will receive a receipt that generates overnight.
 Please keep this item as proof of payment for your records.
 Our office will automatically check for payment posted.

 - Survey of Earned Doctorates (doctoral students only) - Take the survey.

 4. Instructions for completing thesis/dissertation committee approval page

 - The Committee Approval Page (see forms links at bottom of page): This interactive template has established borders.